AllenCell/endothelial-pipeline/README.md

 This project requires Python 3.10.
 Package dependencies can be found in the `pyproject.toml` file.

-### Installation using PDM
+### Installation using UV

-We recommend using the Python package manager [PDM](https://pdm-project.org) to manage dependencies and virtual environments.
+We recommend using the Python package manager [uv](https://docs.astral.sh/uv) to manage dependencies and virtual environments.
-Install PDM following their [installation instructions](https://pdm-project.org/en/latest/#installation).
+Install uv following their [installation instructions](https://docs.astral.sh/uv/getting-started/installation/).

-> [!NOTE]
-> PDM requires the Python version that you installed it with to work, but can create virtual environments that use other Python versions (e.g. you can install PDM with Python 3.12 and then use PDM to create the environment for this project, which will use Python 3.10).
-> If you are using Windows PowerShell you may need to start each `pdm` command with Python, e.g. `py -m pdm <command>`.
-> Keep in mind that you will need to use the same Python version that you installed PDM with when doing this, e.g. `py -V:3.12 -m pdm <command>`.

 **1. Navigate to where you want to clone this repository**